sumitsingh2001/panorbit/README.md

-This is the only Desktop mode of panorbit's work, The layout is made only for 1440 screen size like a normal window size can see the logics and all,
+This is the only Desktop mode of panorbit's work, The layout is made only for 1440 screen size like a normal window size, You can see the logics and all,

 if something is messing up just make your screen size a little bit smaller, zoom in or zoom out for better view aspect